-- Oracle Service Bus Extension All Domain Topologies This template lets you create all Oracle Service Bus deployment topologies. - Oracle Service Bus Extension Single Server Domain Topology This template is provided as a more convenient way of creating an Admin-only Oracle Service Bus topology; for example, in a development environment.
+- Oracle Service Bus This template lets you create all Oracle Service Bus deployment topologies. - Oracle Service Bus for developers This template is provided as a more convenient way of creating an Admin-only Oracle Service Bus topology; for example, in a development environment.